How to Determine the Value of a Business

 Determining the value of a business for sale is complex, and there are many ways a business can be valued.
 Some valuation methods work better for different types of businesses.
 This article discusses ways you can informally determine the value of your business that you are considering selling.

-Even if you get a formal business valuation, knowing the different valuation methods can help you sort out what's going on.
+Even if you get a formal business valuation from an appraiser, knowing the different valuation methods can help you sort out what's going on.

 Ways to Determine the Value of a Business